dvidelabs/flatcc/README.md

 The `include/flatcc/portable/pendian_detect.h` file detects endianness for popular compilers and provides a runtime fallback detection for others.
-In most cases in the runtime detection will be optimized out at compile time in release builds.
+In most cases even the runtime detection will be optimized out at compile time in release builds.

 The `FLATBUFFERS_LITTLEENDIAN` flag is respected for compatibility with